All Episodes

 Now, judging from the news coverage, story number one is the most important.

-And that would be again the Navy and the Air Force cooperation with the five Arab states launching a series of airstrikes and cruise missiles on ISIS targets in Syria.
+And that would be, again, the Navy and the Air Force cooperation with the five Arab states launching a series of airstrikes and cruise missiles on ISIS targets in Syria.

-Just the media coverage, and I guess that's what I saw on CNN.
+And I guess that's what I saw on CNN.

 No one doubts the U.S. can launch airstrikes on ISIS.

-Nobody doubts that can why is that big news?
+Why is that big news?

 And he's got a point, wouldn't you say?

-Is this echoed, Mr. Snerdley?
+Is this echoed?

-Have you been watching any of this this morning?
+Mr. Snerdley, have you been watching any of this this morning?

 And how that's the story.

-Oh, it could go on for years, even though we've wiped them out.
+Yeah, oh, it could go on for years, even though we've wiped them out.

 Okay, it could go on for years.